 Chronic nasal congestion

 Larger neck circumference

 Sleep apnea health risks

-Sleep apnea symptoms can range from inconvenient to alarming.
-Because complications can be life-threatening, it is important to monitor and manage your symptoms appropriately.
+Sleep apnea symptoms can be inconvenient or alarming.
+As a result, it is important to monitor and manage your symptoms appropriately.
+This is because complications can, in fact, be life-threatening.
 Left untreated, the following complications can occur:

 (Interact below to view more.)